O-RAN Xapps Conflict Prediction Using Graph Convolutional Networks: Introduction

-Our technical contributions are as follows: \begin{itemize} \item We propose a 5G O-RAN xApps conflict prediction with a root cause analysis method using Graph Convolutional Networks (GCNs).
+The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose a 5G O-RAN xApps conflict prediction with a root cause analysis method using Graph Convolutional Networks (GCNs).
 This allows us to capture the complex and hidden dependencies between the xApps, parameters, and KPIs in the network to predict xApps conflicts (direct, indirect, and implicit). \item We leverage a binary state-based GCN structure to map and explain the complex relationships.
-This ensures the generalizability of the proposed solution, which can be extended to other networks.
-This structure along with the predictions are the key inputs for the root cause analysis. \item We use the focal loss function in the model training.
+This structure enables conflicts prediction while offering key inputs for the root cause analysis module, which can be extended to other cellular networks.

+\item We use the focal loss function in the model training.
 This allows the model to handle highly imbalanced datasets.
-The model maintains an F1 score greater than 98\% for the synthesized datasets with different levels of class imbalance. \end{itemize}
+The model achieves an F1 score greater than 98\% for the synthesized datasets with different levels of class imbalance. \end{itemize}

 The remainder of this paper is structured as follows.
 Section \ref{sec:problem_formulation} presents the problem formulation, clearly defining the research question and outlining the scope and objectives of the study.
 Section \ref{sec:proposed_method} describes the proposed system model.
 Section \ref{sec:experiments_and_results} details the evaluation metrics, the experimental setup, and the interpretation of the results.
 Section ~\ref{sec:qualitative_analysis} discusses the results derived from the analysis.
 Section \ref{sec:conclusion} concludes this paper.